-ACC offers students the opportunity work part-time in a community service position or a field related to their area of study.
+Austin Community College (ACC) offers students the opportunity to work part-time in a community service position or a field related to their Area of Study.
 In many cases, students may be receiving financial aid and are eligible for work-study.
 Visit Work-Study for more information.
 Students who are not receiving financial aid may also be eligible for paid employment.
-Jobs are often associated with your Area of Study so you may receive career training and continue to learn while earning your paycheck.
+Jobs are often associated with students’ Area of Study, so they may receive career training and continue to learn while earning a paycheck.
 Visit Jobs and Internships for more information.

-The Riverbat Ambassador programs are student leaders who work in the office of Student Life.
-In order to be hired in the Office of Student Life, you must be awarded work-study through ACC Financial Aid.
+The Riverbat Ambassador programs are student leaders who work in the Office of Student Life.
+In order to be hired in the Office of Student Life, a student must be awarded work-study through ACC Financial Aid.
 Visit Riverbat Success for more information.

 Library services and resources include:

 - Faculty librarians who provide assistance in person or by phone, chat, and email

 - Print and ebooks, periodicals, and streaming media

 - Makerspace activities and resources